-This course provides instruction in the application of electrical tools, materials, and test equipment associated with commercial electrical installations.
-Topics include the NEC; safety;

-electrical blueprints; planning, layout, and installation of equipment and conduits; and wiring devices such as panels and overcurrent devices.
+This course provides instruction in the application of electrical tools, materials, and test equipment commercial associated with electrical installations.
+Topics include the NEC; safety; electrical blueprints; planning, layout, and installation of equipment and conduits; and wiring devices such as panels and overcurrent devices.
 Upon completion, students should be able to properly install equipment and conduit associated with commercial electrical installations.